IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The Base Network Model, defined in the "ietf-network" YANG module of {{!RFC8345}};

-- The Base Network Topology Model, defined in the "ietf-network- topology" YANG module of {{!RFC8345}}, which augments the Base Network Model;
+- The Base Network Topology Model, defined in the "ietf-network-topology" YANG module of {{!RFC8345}}, which augments the Base Network Model;

 - The TE Topology Model, defined in the "ietf-te-topology" YANG module of {{!RFC8795}}, which augments the Base Network Topology